microsoft/gov-datamodels/README.md

 Browse all available modules [here](modules).

-# Co-Designed with Goverment App Templates
+# 🎯 Co-Designed with Government App Templates

 This repository, along with the [Government App Templates](https://github.com/microsoft/gov-apptemplates)  repository, are designed to work together as a modular, layered foundation for building government solutions on Microsoft Dataverse and the Power Platform.